yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 config interface wan
         option ifname   nas0
         option proto    pppoe
-        option mtu      1492
         option username (your username here)
         option password (your password here)
 }}}
 encaps should be "vc" or "llc". vpi and vci are specific to your ISP.
-Setting mtu to 1492 may be needed.

 '''Connect to your ISP directly using DHCP'''